siddharthvader/MLKitAndroid/README.md

-Using Google's Vision API to help people recycle better
+Using Google's Firebase MLKit API to help people recycle better